-- 1) be placed symmetrically with regard to the centre-line of the car; - have a minimum height of 25 cm, maintained between two points symmetrically placed with regard to the centre-line of the car and of which one is determined by the vertical line passing through the centre of the steeringwheel.
-There must furthermore be at least 60 cm between the two said points; - 3) have a minimum width of 100 cm; cord measured at half its vertical height.
-Shall be considered as being the windshield, only the glass area through which one has an entirely free vision towards the front, without being limited by any outside opaque projection apart from the bulge of the mudguards which cover the front wheels. - d) Mudguards: shall be of permanent nature and firmly fixed.
+1) be placed symmetrically with regard to the centre-line of the car;

+2) have a minimum height of 25 cm, maintained between two points symmetrically placed with regard to the centre-line of the car and of which one is determined by the vertical line passing through the centre of the steeringwheel.
+There must furthermore be at least 60 cm between the two said d) Mudguards: shall be of permanent nature and firmly fixed.